Buyer’s Guide: Grout Sealers

 The Best Grout Sealers

-After combing through consumer reviews with these parameters in mind, we’ve hand-picked the three of the best grout sealers for various applications.
-Start your shopping trip here with this well-reviewed bunch, and remember: Your results will vary if your grout is newly installed or already shows age and surface stains.
+With these parameters in mind, we’ve hand-picked three of the best grout sealers for various applications.
+Start your shopping trip here with this well-reviewed bunch, and remember: Your results will vary if your grout is newly installed versus already showing age and surface stains.

 Consistently winning high marks for quality and reliability is AquaMix Sealer’s Choice Gold.
 The company recently reformulated its recipe, making it a lower-VOC, water-based formula, excellent for stone and sanded grout.
-While some pros may feel this slightly impacted its effectiveness, most customers are highly satisfied: More than 72 percent give it five stars on Amazon, with praise like “easy to use” and “crystal clear” results.
+While some pros may feel this slightly impacted its effectiveness, do-it-yourselfers appreciate the sealer’s ease of use and most especially, its “crystal clear” results.
 Make sure to read the instructions carefully, though, because the customers that weren’t as happy with the outcome had skipped this important step.
 A 16-ounce bottle will cover 37 to 187 sq. ft. of standard grout lines.
-Available on Amazon.

 Designed to last five years on interior surfaces (and three years on exterior grout), SafeCoat Grout Sealer contains no formaldehyde and “meets or exceeds all fed and state air quality regulations.”
 This standout brand is helping make toxic chemicals obsolete!
 The clear liquid coats and moderately penetrates porous tile grout and other cementitious surfaces but does not change the color or texture.
-Best yet, 78 percent of Amazon customers rate SafeCoat five stars!
 A 32-ounce bottle will cover 75 sq. ft. of standard grout lines.
-Available on Amazon.

 Whether your grout lies indoors or out, the ever durable Miracle Sealants 511 Impregnator provides water, stain, and slip protection—yes, treated surfaces actually become less slippery—all without altering the natural look of the surface.
-In fact, a majority of Amazon reviewers (71 percent) rate it a five-star product.
-Though it has a higher chemical content than other options listed here, it still meets VOC requirements and will endure for years.
+Though it has a higher chemical content than other options listed here, it still meets VOC requirements and will endure for years longer than lesser sealers.
 A 32-ounce bottle will cover 125 sq. ft.
-Available on Amazon.